codeforamerica/formbot/README.md

 Formbot 2000 processes scanned images of fill-in-the-bubble forms.
 It's meant to interact with the survey-api server.
 It will get scanned images using the API and send back the results.

+Set the base URL for the API with the `SURVEY_API_BASE` environment variable.
+For example:

+    export SURVEY_API_BASE="http://localhost:3000"

 To process all of the scanned forms with status `pending`:

     $ ./process_form.py -s SURVEY_ID